 Together with Ferentari, there are two other neighborhoods that are considered dangerous in Bucharest: Pantelimon and Colentina, but to amuch lower degree.
 As a fun note, two of Romania’s best known hip hop bands are from the “ghettos” of Pantelimon and Colentina – and I have been in both neighborhoods and never worried about my safety (actually, I did worry, but I had no real reasons to, ha!).

-In the end, if you plan to visit Bucharest or move there, the safest bet would be to stick to the center of the town and the surrounding areas.
-These are the ones that have the most to offer to tourists, anyway!
+In the end, if you plan to visit Bucharest or move in the city, the safest bet would be to stick to the center of the town and the surrounding areas.
+These are the ones that have the most to offer to tourists or people used to living in different conditions than what Ferentari has to offer.
+Plus, they’re a lot closer to all the nice things you can see in Bucharest.